brendanh13/pands-project/README.md

 Section 2 - Initial Analysis / Thoughts

-Before I start; I am asking myself what types of things do i want to or could could I find out about the data set and what learnings will I be able to state?
+Before I start; I am asking myself what types of things do I want to or could could I find out about the data set and what learnings will I be able to state?

 I will jot down these below and use them as I proceed through the analysis (I am keen to do this as I want to try put my own stamp on this instead of potentially being directed too much by the research / analysis available across the internet)